14 Feb Best Things to do in Nuwara Eliya, Sri Lanka

 Stay in Nuwara Eliya

 There are absolutely gorgeous places to stay in Nuwara Eliya.
-The English left several dozen buildings across the town that has now been converted into warm homestays.
+The English left several dozen buildings across the town that are now warm homestays.
 You won’t believe you are in Sri Lanka.

 We stayed at Go Outdoor Caravan Park in RVs just opposite to Gregory Lake.
 It was so much fun, but it seems that you cannot book them online anymore.